 If an indication of buffered group addressed frames in the TIM element about an AP affiliated with an AP MLD is received by any non-AP STA affiliated with a non-AP MLD, the non-AP STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed BUs shall elect to receive all group addressed frames that are scheduled for delivery on the link that the non-AP STA is operating on.

-A non-AP MLD shall filter out the group addressed MPDU with the SA field set to the MLD MAC address of the non-AP MLD.
+A non-AP MLD shall discard the group addressed MPDU with the SA field equal to the MLD MAC address of the non-AP MLD. (#16854)

-NOTE 1—Duplicate group addressed Data frames detection is performed by a non-AP STA affiliated with a non-AP MLD according to 10.3.2.14.3 (Receiver requirements).
+NOTE 1—Duplicate group addressed Data frame(#16855) detection is performed by a non-AP STA affiliated with a non-AP MLD according to 10.3.2.14.3 (Receiver requirements).

 NOTE 2—Additional and exceptional rules of group addressed frame reception for an NSTR mobile AP MLD are defined in 35.3.19 (NSTR mobile AP MLD operation).